Bisnode/logback-extras/README.md

 # Logback extras

-Extras and helpers for logback logging.
+Extras and helpers for Logback logging.

 Does not introduce additional dependencies.